Best Budget Circular Saws under $100 – Top Picks & Reviews 2023

 4. Black+Decker BDECS300C Circular-Saw

 The Black and Decker BDECS300C is a solid saw for general-purpose woodworking.
 It comes with either an 18-tooth or 24-tooth blade, and if you buy it with both, they’re easy to change out using a spindle lock.
-It’s not available cordless, but it offsets that inconvenience with bonuses like a laser guide and included wrench, not to mention a long warranty.
+It’s not available cordless, but it offsets that inconvenience with bonuses like a laser guide and wrench, not to mention an extended warranty.

-Other things to note if you choose this saw: pay extra attention to safety.
-While most of it is well-constructed, the plastic guard over the blade is way thinner than some of the plastic we used the blade to cut through.
-There’s also no guard on the trigger at all.
+While most of it is well-constructed, the plastic guard over the blade is thinner than some of the plastic we used the blade to cut through.
+There’s also no guard on the trigger.

 - Powerful motor